ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 While installing Ansible, sometimes you may encounter errors such as `No package 'libffi' found` or `fatal error: Python.h: No such file or directory`
-These errors are generally caused by the missing packages which are dependencies of the packages required by Ansible.
+These errors are generally caused by the missing packages, which are dependencies of the packages required by Ansible.
 For example, `libffi` package is dependency of `pynacl` and `paramiko` (Ansible -> paramiko -> pynacl -> libffi).

-In order to solve these kinds of dependency issue, you may need to install required packages using the OS native package managers (e.g., `yum`, `dnf` or `apt`) or as mentioned in the package installation guide.
+In order to solve these kinds of dependency issues, you maight need to install required packages using the OS native package managers, like `yum`, `dnf`, or `apt`, or as mentioned in the package installation guide.

-Please refer the documentation of the respective package for such dependencies and their installation methods.
+Refer the documentation of the respective package for such dependencies and their installation methods.

 Common Platform Issues
 ++++++++++++++++++++++